Playaling logo

 The main differences between Egyptian Arabic and Modern Standard Arabic (MSA) include:

-Usage and Scope
+Usage and scope

 • Modern Standard Arabic (MSA) assumes an important role across the Arab nations, being the preferred medium for formal discourse.
 This includes governmental documents, literary compositions, and various media forms.